Trabeculectomy: Conclusion

-Modifications of trabeculectomy
+Modifications

-Trabeculectomy has undergone numerous modifications, e.g. filtering trepanotrabeculectomy (TTE) is a modification of the operation after J. Fronimopoulos.
+Trabeculectomy has undergone numerous modifications, e.g. filtering trepanotrabeculectomy (TTE), a modification of the operation after J. Fronimopoulos.
 A triangular scleral flap is created which is approximately one-half as thick as the sclera.
 Trepanation is performed with a 2 mm trephine.
 The scleral edge of the trepanation opening is heat-cauterized.

 Additional deep scleral dissection can also be performed in the scleral bed with trabeculectomy, first introduced by T. Dada et al.; deep scleral excision is performed in non-penetrating filtering surgeries but not traditionally in trabeculectomy.
 The space created from the deep scleral dissection is proposed to accommodate certain biocompatible spacer or devices in order to prevent subscleral fibrosis and to maintain good filtering results in this modified operation.

-Various adjunctive devices have been used with trabeculectomy, to maintain drainage of aqueous humor and to maintain the patency of bleb.
-There is low-quality evidence that usage of Ex-PRESS implant, a miniature stainless steel shunt, and human amniotic membrane as adjuncts with trabeculectomy have been associated with reduced intraocular pressure in patients after a one-year follow-up, compared to standard trabeculectomy.
+Various devices have been used with trabeculectomy techniques with the goal of improving safety of the procedure, maintaining drainage of aqueous humor, and to maintain the patency of bleb.
+Examples of Trabeculectomy-modifying devices are Ex-PRESS, Gelfilm, XEN Gel stent, antifibrotic materials (e.g Ologen), ePTFE (expanded polytetrafluoroethylene) membrane and PreserFlo MicroShunt.
+Comparing each of these devices for effectiveness and safety is required.
+There is some low-quality evidence that usage of Ex-PRESS implant, a miniature stainless steel shunt, and human amniotic membrane as adjuncts with trabeculectomy have been associated with reduced intraocular pressure in patients after a one-year follow-up, compared to standard trabeculectomy.
+In addition, the PreserFlo MicroShunt may help prevent complications such as postoperative hypotony or bleb leakage; however, this technique may have a lower effectiveness at reducing intraoculur pressure compared to a standard trabeculectomy procedures.

 Research

-A Cochrane review sought to compare the effectiveness of fornix-based versus limbal-based conjunctival flaps for patients undergoing trabeculectomy.
-There were no statistically significant differences between the two procedures in regards to surgery failure rate, mean intraocular pressure at follow-up, and postoperative complications.
+Further research is needed to compare the effectiveness of trabeculectomy techniques.
+It is not clear if a fornix-based surgical approach has a different safety rating, complication rate, surgical failure rate, or effectiveness compared to a limbal-based conjunctival flaps technique.

 Currently, there are no published trials which compare the efficacy and safety of ab interno trabeculectomy with Trabectome with other procedures for treating glaucoma.
 The first trial to do so is the TAGS randomised controlled trial which investigated if eye drops or trabeculectomy is more effective in treating advanced primary open-angle glaucoma.
 After two years researchers found that vision and quality of life are similar in both treatments.
 At the same time eye pressure was lower in people who underwent surgery and in the long-run surgery is more cost-effective.